eclipse-tractusx/traceability-foss/docs/user-guide.md

 <br>

-Doing so, will open a sidebar with a summary of the details.
+Doing so will open a sidebar with a summary of the details.

 <img src="images/PC_MyParts-open.png" height="60%" width="60%"/>